angrymeir/SecScanner2JUnit/README.md

 ## Which scanning types are supported?
 All scanning types available under the free tier:
 - Secret Scanning
-- Static Application Security Testing
+- Static Application Security Testing (SAST)
+- Container Scanning
 - Infrastructure as Code Scanning

 ## How to use?